How to Get Rid of Cockroaches

 Mop on a regular basis

 One effective method of eliminating roaches is the type of trap found in supermarkets or home improvement stores.
 The device uses a scent or other bait to attract roaches.
 When they investigate the bait, roaches become caught in a sticky substance, effectively trapped inside.
-It can take up to two weeks to see results, so traps should be checked periodically.
+One option is a glue trap to get rid of cockroaches.
+These roach traps are effective because the roaches get stuck in them so you can get rid of them.
+While effective, this isn't the best way to kill an entire cockroach infestation or nest, just if you have a few in your home.
+It can take up to two weeks to see results, so traps should be checked for dead roaches periodically.

 Another common way to get rid of roaches includes utilizing store-bought baits.
 Chemical baits disguise insecticide as a food source.
 Roaches ingest the insecticide and return to their nests, where they die.
 Other roaches eat them, spreading the poison to the rest of the nest.
 Place chemical baits near garbage cans and underneath sinks and cabinets in kitchens and bathrooms.

-Boric acid is one of the best home remedies for roaches if you are keen on taking the DIY approach.
+Boric acid is one of the best home remedies to get rid of roaches naturally.
 Mix equal amounts of boric acid, flour, and sugar to make a dough.
 Set balls of dough around the home where cockroaches can feed on it.
 The flour and sugar will attract the roaches while the boric acid will kill them.
-Simply place the dough where you know roaches are normal present, or under your refrigerator, stove, and the backs of cabinets and drawers.
+Simply place the dough where you know roaches are normally present, or under your refrigerator, stove, and the backs of cabinets and drawers.
 The boric acid will kill the roaches that will then become food for other roaches.
 While this is extremely effective at killing roaches, boric acid can be extremely dangerous for pets.
 If you have a furry friend around your house, do not try this at home.

 Pro Tip: Call a Licensed Exterminator

 The truth of the matter is roaches are persistent creatures – even following all of these DIY tips, you may still have an infestation.
-If you have given these tried-and-tested tricks a try and it hasn’t helped, you probably need a professional pest control exterminator to treat your home.
+If you have given these tried-and-tested tricks a try and it hasn’t helped, you probably need a professional exterminator to treat your home.
+Contact Anti-Pesto today for a free quote.

 An Important Note: DIY solutions are not guaranteed to work, especially against pests like cockroaches that can breed and multiply quickly.
 If you're serious about getting rid of a roach infestation fast, it is always best to work with a trained and licensed exterminator.